systemsguide/systemsguide.github.io/docs/expectations.md

 ### Names

 As pluralfolk, we always lay *between* the extremes of our bodies containing one person, and of being a multiple-bodied group of people.
-System members might have a name each, a name for the whole system, both at the same time, many names each - they might share *a* name between two headmates where the lines blur.
+System members might have a name each, a name for the whole system, both at the same time, many names each - they might share *a* name between two headmates where the lines blur, or have one headmate in the bunch with no name at all.
 A name could be a composite - representing the parts working in tandem to speak or act, or have layers of complexity below the surface.
 A newly self-discovered system might keep their old name to refer to the system, to refer to a specific headmate, or to refer to any arbitrary headmate in a kind of "hey, you!" fashion - it's all up to them.